thunderbird/webext-docs/messages.rst

          :name: [``fromMe``]
          :type: (boolean)

-         Returns only messages with the author matching any configured identity.
+         Returns only messages with the author's address matching any configured identity.

       .. api-member::